Adam Wool

 Adam Wool is a former American politician who served as a member of the Alaska House of Representatives from District 5.
 He was a member of the Democratic Party.
-Wool is now living in his home state as a physics teacher at the Advanced Math & Science Academy Charter School.
+Wool is now living in his home state after retirement as a physics teacher at the Advanced Math & Science Academy Charter School.

 Career

 Wool defeated Republican Representative Pete Higgins in 2014, picking up his seat for the Democratic minority.

 In 2017, Wool was responsible for pushing legislation through the Alaska House of Representatives removed barriers to the use of ride-sharing apps such as Uber and Lyft in Alaska requested by ride sharing companies.

 Personal life

 Wool is originally from Boston, Massachusetts.
 He lived in Fairbanks with his wife (since 2002) Kate and their two daughters, before moving back to Massachusetts.